magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 modification on the server and on the client sides as well.
 Kudos to everyone who put this magic together.

-All the above REPL/bREPL sessions for manually testing the `validate-shopping-form` function on both sides of the `Shopping Form` do not substitute for unit testing, because as soon as we stop REPL/bREPL all the tests are gone.
+All the above REPL/bREPL sessions for testing the `validate-shopping-form` function on both sides of the `Shopping Form` do not substitute for unit testing, because as soon as we stop REPL/bREPL all the tests are gone.
 If we need to repeat them (which we